grover47/aws-bootcamp-cruddur-2023/journal/week3.md

 Verify JWT Token server side to serve authenticated API endpoints in Flask Application
 ![Proof of work](assets%20week%203/JWT%20Server%20Side%20Code%20week%203.png)

 ## I did run into several issues with code for cognito and JWT in cognito_jwt_token.
-Afte rewatching the video numerous times and rebuilding Cognito User pool I was able to implement and resolve the errors for confirmation.
+After rewatching the video numerous times and rebuilding Cognito User pool I was able to implement and resolve the errors for confirmation in cognito.

 ## JWT Server side video took 2 solid days of debugging and correcting any issues, for example spelling, or not removing = sign in the code. these were a few of the code issues I ran into.
 Happy to report I able to resolve and complete requirements for homework.